To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

-In his 1951 farewell address to the United States Congress, General Douglas MacArthur grimly stated his thoughts about the global conflicts in which he had played a major role.
-Speaking as a life-long military man—a commander in some of modern history’s fiercest battles—he put the entire weight of his experience into his observation that, although mankind has from the beginning of time sought peace, all efforts for international peace have ultimately failed.
-Chillingly, he warned: “If we will not devise some greater and more equitable system, Armageddon will be at our door.”
+A little more than 65 years ago, in his April 1951 farewell address to the United States Congress, General Douglas MacArthur grimly stated his thoughts about the global conflicts in which he had played a major role.
+Speaking as a life-long military man—a senior leader at some of modern history's fiercest battles—he put the entire weight of his experience into his observation that, although mankind has from the beginning of time sought peace, all efforts for international peace have ultimately failed.
+Chillingly, he warned: "If we will not devise some greater and more equitable system, Armageddon will be at our door."

 Mankind has not yet devised that system, and we find ourselves today in a world at war.
-Conflicts rage throughout many parts of the globe, from insurgency and guerilla combat in the developing world, to full scale war and nation-wide uprisings in the Middle East, a few of which have involved some of the mightiest governments in the world.
-According to research done by the staff of the online military data website GlobalSecurity.org, there are currently more than 50 ongoing wars and conflicts of various sizes.
-Many of these, such as the Syrian Civil War and the ongoing difficulties in the Ukraine, have made headlines.
-Others have been in and out of the news for years, like North Korea’s continuing hostilities towards its neighbors, and have been simmering pots of violence that have brewed for decades.
+Conflicts rage across many parts of the globe, from insurgency and guerrilla combat in the developing world, to full scale war and nationwide uprisings in the Middle East, a few of which have involved some of the mightiest governments in the world.
+According to the online military data Web site GlobalSecurity.org, there are currently more than 50 ongoing wars and conflicts of various sizes.
+Many of these, such as the Syrian civil war and the ongoing difficulties in the Ukraine, have made headlines.
+Others have been in and out of the news for years, like North Korea's continuing hostilities toward its neighbors, and have been simmering pots of violence that have brewed for decades.

-Untold amounts of money and resources are poured down the fiery maw of war, and this great cost is overshadowed by the vast price tag of human life that is shoveled into this furnace—with the price too often paid by far more civilians than soldiers.
+Untold amounts of money and resources are poured down the fiery maw of war, and this great cost is overshadowed by the vast butcher's bill of human life that is shoveled into this furnace—with the price too often paid by far more civilians than soldiers.

 When we turn to the Bible, we see an answer to every question.
-The inspired word of God tells us what is happening, and what is to come.
+The inspired word of God tells us what has happened, what is happening, and what is to come.

 The Apostle James was inspired to admonish an audience living in a similar age of violence, and his warnings were clear and sharp: violence and war are the results of wrong desire, and wrong motives (James 4:1).
 We are warned that our own hearts deceive us, from individuals to mighty empires (Jeremiah 17:9), and sadly enough it is all too often true that our greatest wars are covered by the greatest excuses.
 At the same time, however, we know that God sees through even the best of human reasoning, because He alone knows our hearts (Jeremiah 17:10).
 The prophet Isaiah was inspired anciently to write what even the great "man-of-war" Douglas MacArthur was able to recognize in recent history, that the "way of peace" is not known to man (Isaiah 59:8).